Can you take Akemann--Weaver's $\diamondsuit_{\aleph_1}$ away?: Introduction

 \subsubsection{Acknowledgments}

 Some of the results of this paper come from the first author's masters thesis written under the second author's supervision.
-We are indebted to Ryszard Nest and Chris Schafhauser for enlightening discussions of Remark \ref{R.extensions} and its extensions.
-We also wish to thank Andrea Vaccaro, and to Assaf Rinot for precious comments on precious stones\footnote{Diamonds.} that considerably improved the presentation of the transfinite constructions in this paper.
+We are indebted to Ryszard Nest and Chris Schafhauser for enlightening discussions.
+We also wish to thank Andrea Vaccaro and Alessandro Vignati for helpful comments on the early versions of this paper, and to Assaf Rinot for precious comments on precious stones\footnote{Diamonds.} that considerably improved the presentation of the transfinite constructions in this paper.